MBB232/openshot-qt/doc/AboutDoc/Documentation_About.rst

 In the issue tracker, subjects that contain explanations that should probably be included in the documentation can be labeled `docs <https://github.com/OpenShot/openshot-qt/labels/docs>`_\ .
 Questions that are answered often in Github or Reddit can be tagged *FAQ* / are tagged **question**

 ..
-TODO: Add link Reddit + link Github
+TODO:: Add link Reddit + link Github

 |  Tutorials how to add changes to Github:
 |  Github on Pull requests https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork